shxrkyy/shxrkyy/README.md

 - 👫 I am looking to collaborate with people trying to develop game hacks / real hacks!
 - 🎉 My goals of 2022 are making usable hacks for people!
 - ⚡ Fun fact: I play the trombone!
+- Im also known for fixing peoples profile readme files!

 ### Connect with me: